dhannn/saxpy-c-asm/README.md

 ## Generating Test Cases

-TODO: Explain that we created a Python script to automate the generation of random values for test cases.
-Emphasize that we get random bytes and interpret it as float (see source code if you want) then save it on a file `testcase_*` which the C program will read for input (both for correctness check and performance)
+We created a Python script to automate the generation of random values for test cases.
+This script generates random floats by utilizing the random.uniform() function and rounds them to two decimal places.
+The generated floats are then used to calculate corresponding values for the SAXPY operation (A*X + Y).
+These values are saved in files named testcase_correctness and testcase_*, which the C program will later read for both correctness checking and performance evaluation.

+Specifically, we created test cases where the vector size (denoted by 'n') is raised to the power of 20, 24, and 28.

 ## Evaluation of Performance